We understand your health needs and are here to support you.

 A GP referral is not required.
 However, we do request relevant medical information so our clinical team can conduct an appropriate assessment.

-The initial screening appointment at Valentius is free.
-Ongoing consultations are bulk billed for DVA card holders.
+The initial screening appointment at Valentius is free and conducted via telehealth with a Nurse Practitioner.
+Ongoing consultations may be bulk billed for eligible DVA card holders.
 Eligibility for DVA-funded care depends on the type of DVA card held and is assessed on a case-by-case basis by the Department of Veterans’ Affairs.

 Gold Card holders may be eligible for full funding, while White Card holders’ funding is subject to DVA approval based on their accepted conditions.
 This may result in partial or full funding.